 To join the committee or to report a newsy story, contact Ann Altman at: firstname.lastname@example.org.

 Technology – This committee is responsible for our web site and, in collaboration with the Communications Committee, energizing and integrating our presence on social media.

 Michael Lynch leads this.
 Contact him at: email@example.com

-Home Tour – Now in its 14th year, this annual spring Home Tour, celebrates the architecture, interior design and sense of community of Historic Hyde Park.
+Home Tour — Held the first Saturday in March, our annual Home Tour, celebrates the architecture, interior design and sense of community of Historic Hyde Park.